 Rapamycin’s impact on cellular aging is multifaceted.
 It reduces the production of harmful free radicals, which can accelerate cellular damage and aging.

 Additionally, rapamycin enhances the functioning of mitochondria, the energy powerhouses of cells, and reduces inflammation, a major driver of age-related diseases.

 Rapamycin influences the balance between cell proliferation and cell senescence.
 It promotes the survival of healthy cells while discouraging the replication of damaged and senescent cells, which can contribute to aging and disease progression.

 Scientists are still investigating the use of rapamycin for longevity.
 They are looking at how rapamycin can either slow the aging process or prevent age-related diseases.

-The antiaging effects of rapamycin on animal studies are what keep scientists intrigued.
-Rapamycin can potentially help in preventing age-related diseases, improving the quality of life of patients and extending lifespan.
+The anti-aging effects of rapamycin on animal studies are what keep scientists intrigued.
+Rapamycin can potentially help prevent age-related diseases, improve the quality of life of patients, and extend lifespans.

 However, rapamycin is not a compound that can magically cure age-related diseases.
 It can only be a supplement that will be taken alongside a healthy lifestyle and diet.

 What is lacking in anti-aging studies involving rapamycin?
 It is determining the actual causes of aging to fully understand the anti-aging capabilities of rapamycin.